 Why are the conductors of electric heating devices, such as bread-toasters and electric irons, made of an alloy rather than a pure metal?

 Why is the series arrangement not used for domestic circuits?

 How does the resistance of a wire vary with its area of cross-section?

 Why are copper and aluminium wires usually employed for electricity transmission?

 NCERT solutions for Class 10 Science chapter 12 - Electricity

-NCERT solutions for Class 10 Science chapter 12 (Electricity) include all questions with solution and detail explanation from Science Textbook for Class 10.
+NCERT solutions for Class 10 Science chapter 12 (Electricity) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has created the CBSE Science Textbook for Class 10 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Science Textbook for Class 10 solutions in a manner that help students grasp basic concepts better and faster.

-Get the free view of Class 10 Science chapter 12 Electricity and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 12 Electricity Class 10 extra questions for Science and can use shaalaa.com to keep it handy for your exam preparation